hpgavin/HPGdaac/README.md

 Channel Negative Pin [0 to 7] or -1        :   1   3  -1  -1  -1  -1  -1  -1
 Voltage Range [0.05 to 5.00] (volts)       : 2.5 1.2 5.0 5.0 5.0 5.0 5.0 5.0
 ch0: voltage input Vi   ch1: sensor output Vo
-Sensor Configuration File Name             : snsrs.cfg
+Sensor Configuration filename              : snsrs.cfg
 Number of Control Constants                : 0
-D/A 0 data file name                       : DA-files/chirp0.dat
+D/A 0 data filename                        : DA-files/chirp0.dat
-D/A 1 data file name                       : DA-files/chirp1.dat
+D/A 1 data filename                        : DA-files/chirp1.dat
 ```
+With  with this test configuration **HPGdaac** will collect data for 33 seconds, scanning the set of specified channels 200 times each second, and converting each channel voltage to digital in 0.5 micoroseconds (2000 conversions per second).

+**HPGdaac** will scan two channels. *Channel 0* measures the voltage differene (*V*<sub>0</sub> - *V*<sub>1</sub>) between pin 0 (positive) and pin 1 (negative) and *Channel 1* measures the voltage difference(*V*<sub>2</sub> - *V*<sub>3</sub>)  between pin 2 (positive) and pin 3 (negative).

+The "-1" for a pin indicates analog ground.

+*Channel 0* will meausre voltage differences in the range of -2.5 to +2.5 volts.
+*Channel 1* will meausre voltage differences in the range of -1.2 to +1.2 volts.
+Sensor sensitivities for each channel are specified in the file snsrs.cfg (see bbelow).

+Since realtime calculations often involve user-specified constants, (like a feedback gain, for example) values for up to 16 constansts may be specified.
+See documentation in the Realtime Feedback Control section, below.

+Since input-output measurements are often of interests, the input to the system being tested may be specifed in a file.
+The WaveShare HPADDA hardware implements a DAC8532 (2 channel, 16 bit, 5 Volt) digital-to-analog converter so two analog signals may be output with **HPGdaac**.
+A digital value of 0 corresponse to an output voltage of 0 and a digital value of 2<sup>16</sup>-1 (65535) corresponds to an output voltage of +5 volts.
+The output voltage increment is 5/(2<sup>16</sup>-1), about 0.2 milli-volts.
+Typical input sequences for input-output tests include frequency-sweep (a.k.a. chirp) of sinusoidal, triangular, or square waves, band limited Gaussean noise, and an impulse,  Command-line programs to create such sequences are available from the [HPGdaac-xtra](https://www.github.org/hpgavin/HPGdaac-xtra) Github repository.
+These programs generate files for D-to-A integer data values from 0 to 65535.
+It is convenient to save these files in a separate directory, e.g., DA-files.

 ### Sensor configuration file

+The *<sensor configuration filename>*  and the *<measured data filename>* may not contain spaces.
-Uers may edit the first line (containing a descriptive title) and the eight line and following lines (with detailed sensor configurations) in their entirety.
-Values following the colon (:) may be edited in all other lines.
+Uers may edit the first line (containing a descriptive title) and the eighth line and following lines (with detailed sensor configurations) in their entirety.
+In all other lines, users may edit the content following the colon (:).

 Example sensor configuration file: